 High demand for housing also means that builders are already trying to develop more multi-tiered housing.
 They are developing new apartment projects with a starting price of around $400,000 in suburbs such as Avondale and New Lynn.

 First home buyers may want to be prepared as these new homes come into the market and save for their deposit.
 While those looking for investment properties may want to tread carefully and build up equity for the right opportunity.

-Over the last 3-4 months we have seen that First Home Buyers have come back in the market to buy their property.
-Out of every 10 queries we find that approximately 4 are from first home buyers.
+Over the last 3-4 months, we have seen that First Home Buyers have come back to the market to buy their property.
+Out of every 10 queries, we find that approximately 4 are from first home buyers.